torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

     10222  2017-07-01T09:53:36 rm App-Git-Autofixup-0.002003.tar.gz
     10223  2017-07-01T09:53:38 fg

-# Gnuplot
+# gnuplot

 ## A rough start: points

-To get a rough visualization of when commands were entered we can tell Gnuplot we're dealing with time data on the x-axis by setting `xdata time` and `timefmt` and plot each command as a point, spreading the points across the y-axis at random to make it easier to get a sense of their density.
-Gnuplot interprets `using 2:(rand(0))` to mean that we're using the second column of `shellhist` for the x-values, and random floats in the interval [0:1] as the y-values.
+To get a rough visualization of when commands were entered we can tell gnuplot we're dealing with time data on the x-axis by setting `xdata time` and `timefmt` and plot each command as a point, spreading the points across the y-axis at random to make it easier to get a sense of their density. gnuplot interprets `using 2:(rand(0))` to mean that we're using the second column of `shellhist` for the x-values, and random floats in the interval [0:1] as the y-values.
 The parentheses around `rand(0)` are necessary to signal that we want to use the value of an expression instead of selecting a column from the data file.[^using]

-`shellhist_gp_points.gnuplot`:
+`shellhist_gp_points.gp`:

     set xdata time
     set timefmt "%Y-%m-%dT%H:%M:%S"
     plot 'shellhist' using 2:(rand(0)) with points

-Plot the script using a command like:
+Plot the script from the gnuplot prompt with `load 'shellhist_gp_points.gp'` or using a shell command like:

-    GNUTERM=svg gnuplot shellhist_gp_points.gnuplot >shellhist_gp_points.svg
+    GNUTERM=svg gnuplot shellhist_gp_points.gp >shellhist_gp_points.svg

 ![shellhist_gp_points.svg](/post/histogram_gnuplot_vs_matplotlib/shellhist_gp_points.svg)

 ## Binning times

 The above chart gives a rough idea of when I was executing commands, but it'd be interesting to get more specific and quantify how many commands I was running per hour or minute.
 To do that we need to put entries in bins, mapping the command timestamps to intervals of the desired length.
 If we're glancing at the manual we might think that the `histograms` plotting style does what we want, but it doesn't: it expects data to already be binned.
-We need to bin the data some other way; we could use a different tool or programming language, or we can use the `smooth frequency` modifier for Gnuplot's `using` clause, which adds ups the y-values for each unique x-value encountered.[^smooth] So if we can get the time values as [epoch seconds](https://en.wikipedia.org/wiki/Unix_time), round them to the start of the interval[^leap] they're in, and set the y-values as `1.0`, then `smooth frequency` will add up those ones, creating the needed mapping of interval start times to number of commands executed.
+We need to bin the data some other way; we could use a different tool or programming language, or we can use the `smooth frequency` modifier for gnuplot's `using` clause, which adds ups the y-values for each unique x-value encountered.[^smooth] So if we can get the time values as [epoch seconds](https://en.wikipedia.org/wiki/Unix_time), round them to the start of the interval[^leap] they're in, and set the y-values as `1.0`, then `smooth frequency` will add up those ones, creating the needed mapping of interval start times to number of commands executed.

-Gnuplot represents times as epoch seconds[^time_repr] and since we've set `timefmt` and `xdata time` we might expect that referencing column 2 in the expression for the x-values would evaluate to epoch seconds, but it actually follows the usual behaviour and evaluates to the first number present in the field, 2017 in our case.
+gnuplot represents times as epoch seconds[^time_repr] and since we've set `timefmt` and `xdata time` we might expect that referencing column 2 in the expression for the x-values would evaluate to epoch seconds, but it actually follows the usual behaviour and evaluates to the first number present in the field, 2017 in our case.
 We've specified that xdata is time-based, not that column 2 is only to be interpreted as a time.

     # WRONG. $2 evaluates to 2017, not epoch seconds.
     set xdata time